 To study this, researchers at the Centre for Genomic Regulation (CRG) in Barcelona developed a unique system where human B cells can be induced into becoming macrophages.
 To uncover CTCF’s role in this process they used CRISPR genome editing tools to degrade the protein and study changes in genome organization as the cell fate changes.

-“To our great surprise, cell transdifferentiation continues to take place with or without CTCF, even though the shape of the human genome changed” says Thomas.
+“To our great surprise, cell transdifferentiation continues to take place with or without CTCF, even though the shape of the human genome changed,” says Thomas.
 “Answering one question has led to another.
-What are the other factors that participate to the 3D architecture of the human genome that are essential for one cell to turn into another?”
+What are the other factors that participate in the 3D architecture of the human genome that are essential for one cell to turn into another?”

 Importantly, the researchers also found that CTCF depletion impairs a cell’s ability to have a full-blown inflammatory response in the presence of bacterial endotoxin.
 It is one of the first instances in which researchers have discovered a link between 3-D genome architecture and inflammation.